The £3,000 Mistake That Changed My Hosting Strategy

 - Git integration for smooth deployment workflows

-- WordPress-specific security and performance optimization tools
+- WordPress-specific security and performance optimisation tools

 Choosing the Right UK Provider for Your Agency

 I recommend starting with providers that offer managed WordPress hosting with staging environments.
 This combination saves hours of manual work when managing multiple client sites.
 You can push changes from staging to live with one click.
-Check our comprehensive best WordPress hosting guide for current provider recommendations.
+Check our full best WordPress hosting guide for current provider recommendations.

 Red Flags to Avoid When Choosing Providers

 Some UK hosting companies oversell shared plans or hide renewal prices in fine print.
 Always check renewal rates before committing client sites to any provider.
-The hosting industry is notorious for low introductory rates that jump dramatically after the first year.
+The industry is notorious for low introductory rates that jump after the first year.

 Unlimited storage and bandwidth claims are marketing tricks.
 No provider offers truly unlimited resources.
 They rely on fair usage policies that can throttle your sites without warning.
 Look for providers that clearly state resource limits and explain what happens when you exceed them.